Bidet: Integrated bidets and add-ons

 There are bidets that are an integrated part of the toilet.
 Having a nozzle (fixed or movable) that is designed to spray water at the anus, and often also (separately) the genitals.
 Some have separate nozzles, for anus and genitals.
 The nozzle is typically at the back of the toilet rim.

 Attachments have also been, to provide this functionality to a toilet without integrated bidet, that either attaches to the rim, or replacing the seat, without needing to replace the whole toilet, or finding a toilet that has an integrated bidet.

 These bidets (also called "Japanese toilets", "combined toilets", or in the case of add-on versions "bidet attachments" or "add-on bidets") are controlled either mechanically, by turning a valve, or electronically.
 Electronic bidets are controlled with waterproof electrical switches rather than a manual valve.
 There are models that have a heating element which blows warm air to dry the user after washing, that offer heated seats, wireless remote controls, illumination through built in night lights, or built in deodorizers and activated carbon filters to remove odours.
 Further refinements include adjustable water pressure, temperature compensation, and directional spray control.

 An add-on bidet typically connects to the existing water supply of a toilet via the addition of a threaded tee pipe adapter, and requires no soldering or other plumbing work.
 Electronic add-on bidets also require a GFCI protected grounded electrical outlet.

 Usage and health

 Personal hygiene is improved and maintained more accurately and easily with the use of both toilet paper and a bidet as compared to the use of toilet paper alone.
-In some add-on bidets with vertical jets, little water is used and toilet paper may not be necessary.
+In some add-on bidets with vertical jets, little water is used, and toilet paper may not be necessary.
 Addressing hemorrhoids and genital health issues might also be facilitated by the use of bidet fixtures.

 Because of the large surface of the basin, after-use and routine disinfection of stand-alone bidets require thoroughness, or microbial contamination from one user to the next could take place.
 Bidet attachments are sometimes included on hospital toilets because of their utility in maintaining hygiene.
-Hospitals must consider the use of bidet properly and consider the clinical background of patients to prevent cross-infection.
+Hospitals must consider the use of bidets properly and consider the clinical background of patients to prevent cross-infection.
 Warm-water bidets may harbor dangerous microbes if not properly disinfected.